StigNygaard/xIFr/README.md

 ### A handy Firefox tip!
 Some websites override the browser's default right-click context menu.
 But often you can just hold down the _shift_ key while right-clicking, to get the browser's native context menu back - and thus launch xIFr...

+### Creating extension from repository

+In principle xIFr is a "cross-browser compatible" webextension.
+While it currently _ain't_ available via Google Chrome or Microsoft Edge Web Stores, it still works with Chromium based browsers if you install [the webextension](https://github.com/StigNygaard/xIFr/releases) directly from your local filesystem (Also notice, this is still a Manifest v2 type of extension).
+There are however differences in functionality supported, and mostly limitations when using xIFr in Chromium based browsers.
+So for now, only "officially" available and supported for Firefox.

+To create a browser extension from this repository, simply create a zip-file with content of the _WebExtension_ folder.

 ### A lot of credit to...
 Vital parts of xIFr, is inherited work by various [people](https://raw.githubusercontent.com/StigNygaard/xIFr/master/WebExtension/AUTHORS)